Michael Giacchino

-Giacchino is known for his collaborations with directors J. J. Abrams, Brad Bird, Matt Reeves, Pete Docter, Colin Trevorrow, Jon Watts, Drew Goddard, The Wachowskis, Taika Waititi, and Thomas Bezucha.
-Giacchino's film scores include several films from the Mission: Impossible, Jurassic World, Marvel Cinematic Universe, and Star Trek reboot series; eight Pixar Animation Studios films; and several other films.
-Giacchino also composed the score for the video game series Medal of Honor and Call of Duty and the television series Alias, Lost, and Fringe.
+Giacchino is known for his collaborations with directors J. J. Abrams, Brad Bird, Matt Reeves, Pete Docter, Colin Trevorrow, Jon Watts, Drew Goddard, J. A. Bayona, The Wachowskis, Taika Waititi, and Thomas Bezucha.
+His film scores include several films from the Mission: Impossible, Jurassic World, Marvel Cinematic Universe, Star Trek, eight Pixar Animation Studios films, multiple Disney films, Rogue One, The Batman, and several other films.
+He also composed the score for the video game series Medal of Honor and Call of Duty and the television series Alias, Lost, and Fringe.

-He is also known for composing the 2016 Marvel Studios fanfare, the Marvel Studios Special Presentations fanfare, and the 2011 Paramount Pictures fanfare for the studio's 100th anniversary, which has been carried onto logos for Paramount Players, Paramount Animation logos, Paramount Television Studios, and Paramount Network Original Productions.
+In 2018, he ventured into directing, and in 2022 directed the Marvel Studios Disney+ special Werewolf by Night.

 Early life

-Giacchino was born in Riverside Township, New Jersey.
-His father's ancestors were Italians, coming from Sicily, and his mother's ancestors emigrated from Abruzzo (in the center of Italy).
+Giacchino was born in Riverside Township, New Jersey to an Italian family.
+His father's ancestors were from Sicily, and his mother's ancestors emigrated from Abruzzo (in southern Italy as well).
 Giacchino grew up in Edgewater Park Township, New Jersey, and graduated from Holy Cross High School in Delran Township, New Jersey in 1986.
 He holds dual American and Italian citizenship.
 His brother Anthony Giacchino is a documentary filmmaker.

 Giacchino began combining images and music at age 10, when he began creating stop-motion animation with homemade soundtracks in his basement.
 While in high school, an art teacher who mentored Giacchino recommended to his parents that he attend the School of Visual Arts in New York City.
 Giacchino describes visiting the school with his parents thus:

 I thought, wow, this is fantastic.
 They actually have colleges like this?
 Where I can do the things that I am really interested in doing?
 That was amazing to me.
 I loved SVA.
 I loved the kind of freedom that it provided.
 It was kind of like this great experiment—okay, you're here because you like something.
 So let's see how much you like it.
 We're not going to regulate you too much.
 We're going to see how passionate and driven you are, and how much you want this thing.

 Giacchino enrolled at SVA, majoring in film production and minoring in history.
 During his final year at SVA, his instructor in film publicity announced an unpaid internship was available at Universal Pictures.
 Giacchino, who was the only one interested, obtained the six-month position, which he filled at night while attending school during the day and working at Macy's to pay his rent.
 He graduated from SVA in 1990 with a Bachelor of Fine Arts, after which he took music classes at the Juilliard School, and then at UCLA.